BrunoPoiano/ascii-image-generator/README.md

 # ASCII Image Generator with Golang & WebAssembly

-Convert images into ASCII art using a web interface.
-Built using Go (Golang) and WebAssembly (WASM) to execute in the client's browser, providing a fast and efficient way to generate ASCII art from an image.
+Image to ASCII Art Converter is a web-based tool that transforms images into ASCII art directly in the browser.
+Built with Go (Golang) and WebAssembly (WASM), it runs on the client side, ensuring fast processing without relying on a server.
+This approach enhances performance and privacy while providing a seamless user experience for generating ASCII art from any image.

 live version at [Demo](ascii-image-generator-two.vercel.app/).